 Bloomer Park is a gem.
 It’s changed and developed so much over the decades that many people aren’t aware of many of the features.
 When I visit to do the Bloomer Park stairs workout, I often run into older people that used to visit in the 1970s and beyond that marvel at how well it has held up with the addition of modern equipment and well-manicured trails.
 Bloomer Park stairs & bloomer park are maintained by the City of Rochester Hills Parks Department

 My typical Bloomer Park Stairs Workout goes like this: 1st lap double step jog, 2nd lap double step walk, 3rd lap single step walk.
 Repeat as necessary.
 I usually do 5, 7, or 10 laps total.
 I only do 10 when I know I’m not doing much the rest of the day!

 I developed the above workout routine through trial and error.
-When I started doing the Bloomer Park stairs workout, my cardio level was poor.
-So, by the time I went up the stairs once, it took me so long to recover that I often cut my workouts really short.
+When I started doing the Bloomer Park stairs workout back in 2007, my cardio level was poor.
+So, by the time I went up the stairs once or twice, it took me so long to recover that I often cut my workouts really short.
 I developed lightly walking from one staircase to the other and all the way around back to the original stairs as a means of calming my heart rate to do another lap up the stairs.
 It works perfectly!
 The 6 minute nature walk allows my lungs to catch up so I can do another set.
 1 full lap of the stairs workout at Bloomer takes between 6-7 minutes (including the trip up).
 This also allowed my workout to be equal parts legs and cardio.
 I feel this Bloomer Park Stairs Workout is the best combination to blast your lungs and your legs equally.

 The Bloomer Park video I took gives the basics of the location and some helpful, descriptive tips.
-Due to camera shakiness, I left out the workout routine but it’s a great introduction and roadmap of the basics involving the steps and the stairs at Bloomer Park.
+Due to camera shakiness, I left out the workout routine but it’s a great introduction and road map of the basics involving the steps and the stairs at Bloomer Park.

-375 John R. Road
+375 John R Road